she-protocol/she-js/packages/confidential-transfers/README.md

 Withdraws a specified amount from the confidential balance.
 `signedDenom` refers to the signature of the hashed denom (generated in Step 1. above)

-NOTE: The withdraw amount is in the native decimal place (6 decimals for `usei`)
+NOTE: The withdraw amount is in the native decimal place (6 decimals for `ushe`)
 ```ts
 import { withdrawFromPrivateBalanceEthers } from "confidential-ts";